askap-vast/vast-tools/VASTDROPBOX.md

 Data will only download when the `--download` option is provided.
 This can be used in combination with `--dry-run` to see exactly what files will be downloaded before starting the download process.

+**Note** As of vast-tools v1.2.0, the module comes with a packaged list of Dropbox files of the latest release, so users are no longer required to either fetch, or let the script fetch, a list of available files or provide one.

 There are a few other options that present but are now mostly considered legacy as they should not be required often, if at all:

 * `--available-epochs` will only display the currently released epochs.
 Nothing will be downloaded.